nerves-project/nerves/guides/core/connecting-to-a-nerves-target.md

 ### Discovering Nerves Devices on your network

-Nerves provides a mix task that you can use to connect to devices running on your network, it allows you to connect to them without needing to keep track of their IP addresses or hostnames.
+Nerves provides a mix task that you can use to find devices running on your network, it allows you to connect to them later on without needing to keep track of their IP addresses or hostnames.
 The `mix nerves.discover` task uses mDNS (multicast DNS) to help you find any Nerves device on your network.

 #### Using mix nerves.discover